 Have you considered the alternatives?

 For the individual looking to borrow money, there are alternatives to asking your parents or friends.
-Whilst payday loans should be used for emergencies only, there are other low cost options such as using 0% credit cards, using an authorised overdraft, taking payment holidays or applying for money through work or your local credit union.
+Whilst payday loans should be used for emergencies only, there are other low cost options such as using 0% credit cards, using an authorised overdraft, taking payment holidays from your current mortgage or car finance arrangement, applying for money through a work scheme or your local credit union.